Joseph Chamberlain: 1886 election and Unionist government

-Parliament was dissolved, and in the July 1886 general election, the Conservatives and Liberal Unionists, led by Chamberlain and Lord Hartington, agreed to an alliance.
+Parliament was dissolved, and in the July 1886 general election, the Conservatives and Liberal Unionists, led by Lord Salisbury and Lord Hartington, agreed to an alliance.
 Chamberlain's position in the alliance was awkward; unlike Hartington, he was intensely mistrusted by and unable to influence the Conservatives, and he was also despised by the Gladstonians.
 Gladstone himself observed, "There is a difference between Hartington and Chamberlain, that the first behaves like and is a thorough gentleman.
 Of the other, it is better not to speak."
 The general election was dominated by Home Rule, and Chamberlain's campaign was both Radical and intensely patriotic.
 The Unionist alliance took 393 seats in the House of Commons and a comfortable majority.

 Chamberlain did not enter the Unionist government, aware of Conservative hostility and not wishing to alienate his Radical base.
 The Liberal mainstream cast Chamberlain as a villain, shouting "Judas!" and "Traitor!" as he entered the House of Commons.
 Unable to associate decisively with either party, Chamberlain sought concerted action with a kindred spirit from the Conservative Party, Chancellor of the Exchequer Lord Randolph Churchill.
 In November 1886, Churchill announced his own programme at Dartford, borrowing much from Chamberlain's, including smallholdings for rural labourers and greater local government.
 The next month, Churchill resigned as Chancellor over military spending; when the Conservative mainstream rallied around Salisbury, Churchill's career was effectively ended, and so too was Chamberlain's hope of creating a powerful cross-party alliance of Radicals.
 The appointment of George Goschen to succeed Churchill isolated Chamberlain further and symbolised the strong relationship between non-Radical Liberal Unionists and the Conservatives.